By Gary A. Johnson – Publisher, Black Men In America.com

 Black Americans are just 13 percent of the U.S. population, and yet, we’re on trend to have a buying power of $1.4 trillion by 2019.
 A new Nielsen study hints that marketers may want to start developing a better consumer-producer relationship with African Americans if they want to make big bucks.

 Titled “The Multicultural Edge: Rising Super Consumers,” the report finds that the Black American sweet spot, in terms of buying power, lies in ethnic hair and beauty aids (surprise, surprise).
-African-American dollars make up a whopping 85.8 percent of the industry.
+Black American dollars make up a whopping 85.8 percent of the industry.

 **Here are highlights of the spending patterns of low-income versus high-income Black households: